sap156/ElevenLabs-Text-to-Speech/README.md

-# ElevenLabs Voice AI Series - Part 1: Text-to-Speech
+# ElevenLabs Voice AI - Text-to-Speech

 A simple Python script to convert text files to speech using the ElevenLabs API.